Python1260/PyRoblox/README.md

 ## Features
   - Retrieve the **DataModel** and **VisualEngine** from a roblox process
-  - Explore almost all the untouched assets of a specific game
+  - Explore almost all of the untouched assets of any roblox game
   - Partially recover content from **LocalScripts** and **ModuleScripts**
   - Search for assets using *name*, *type* and *memory address*
   - *NEW* - See other player's positions through walls!